Multi-block exceptional points in open quantum systems: LEPs for the non-Hermitian qubits and qutrits

-In case of an effective non-Hermitian qutrit, the situtation becomes richer albeit more complicated.
-Tuning the effective non-Hermitian Hamiltonian to a third-order EP results in a three-block EP of the effective Liouvillian.
+In case of an effective non-Hermitian qutrit, the situation becomes richer albeit more complicated.
+Tuning the effective non-Hermitian Hamiltonian to a third-order EP results in a three-block EP of the effective no-jump Liouvillian.
 Perturbing this more complicated EP with quantum jump terms in turn leads to a wider range of possibilities.

 Similarly to the qubit case, we consider a system with four levels $\ket{h}$, $\ket{i}$, $\ket{e}$ and $\ket{g}$ ordered from highest to lowest energy.
-In the absence of the dissipative terms connecting the three excited states, the non-Hermitian Hamiltonian for the qutrit composed of levels $\ket{h}$, $\ket{i}$ and $\ket{e}$ becomes
+In the absence of the dissipative terms connecting the three excited states, the NHH for the qutrit composed of levels $\ket{h}$, $\ket{i}$ and $\ket{e}$ becomes

 The terms $\Omega_{hi}$, $\Omega_{he}$ and $\Omega_{ie}$ represent the coupling rates between the respective pairs of states; $\gamma_{h,i,e}$ are the dissipation rates from the levels $\ket{h}$, $\ket{i}$, $\ket{e}$ respectively into the ground state $\ket{g}$.
 To simplify the discussion, we are going to put $\Delta_{h,i,e}=0$, $\Omega_{he}=0$ and $\Omega_{hi}=\Omega_{ie}$.
 This simplified model is illustrated in Fig.~\ref{fig: effective_qutrit_with_decay}.